-Students should consult the Department of Physics for guidance on registering for the RESDM course.
 Students are strongly encouraged to model an early iteration of their final research project as a project assignment for the RESDM course.

 ELECTRONICS AND COMPUTER SCIENCE (B.Sc.)
 At least 99 credits are required for this programme.
 The courses are outlined below.